kdouda/spellcheck-bloomfilter/README.md

 This is not released as a library on purpose, as there are many other implementatitons of bloom filters and spellchecking with bloom filters is quite a limited approach, but still viable as a first-pass step for more expensive spell-checking functions.

 Future versions may be more focused on performance, smaller file sizes and more extensive methods for spellchecking.
+Possible avenues to achieve this include web assembly, different hashing algorithm, compression and better data source.

 ## Getting Started